'Life-defining moment': Former Kiwi cricketer Adam Parore talks about challenges of climbing Mt Everest

 "You're very hypoxic above 8000 metres, your body operates okay if you keep moving but it's not the sort of place you want to stand still for long periods of time."

-He said there were queues on the day he reached the summit but his climbing party beat the crowds because they were fast climbers.
+He said he was lucky to have learnt from some of the best climbers around before attempting to climb Everest but in no way was he an expert climber.

+His climbing party was lucky on the day of their Everest ascent, getting up at midnight and climbing fast to beat a number of others.

-They reached a section of the climb called the Triangle Face and before them awaited a "huge queue" he explained.
+They reached a section of the climb called the Triangle Face and before them awaited a "huge queue" Parore explained.

 "We unclipped and free climbed up the face cause we had quite a strong group and got ahead of everybody and then had a great morning," Parore said.